EpiVec/TDLM/README.md

 ## 5  Citation

-Lenormand M, Bassolas A & Ramasco JJ (2016) [Systematic comparison of trip distribution laws and models.](https://www.sciencedirect.com/science/article/abs/pii/S0966692315002422) *Journal of Transport Geography* 51, 158-169.
+Lenormand M (2023) [TDLM: An R package for a systematic comparison of trip distribution laws and models.](https://joss.theoj.org/papers/10.21105/joss.05434#) *Journal of Open Source Software* 8, 5434.

 ## 6 Contribution instructions